The process of encrypting PII data according to the time-based Privacy Algorithm is shown below.

 abstraction library for standard

 initialization vector.
 The SIV means that for a certain

 value, the corresponding cipher text will be identical (for a certain

 Using the encrypted data

 When sending data to STRM Privacy, the PII data fields are encrypted.
-The resulting data stream is called the encrypted stream.
-By design, this data stream does not contain any PII data anymore.
+The resulting data stream is called the encrypted stream, or source stream.
+By design, this data stream does not contain any sensitive data anymore.
 This implies that anyone in your company can use it 1.
 In case these data become compromised, you have a business issue, but not a privacy issue.